jesababon/savvysapian/README.md

-# Culture Catch
+# Savvy Sapian

-* **Culture Catch is a location-based game that rewards adventurous arts lovers**
+* **Savvy Sapian is a location-based game that rewards adventurous arts lovers**

-* **User stories**
+* **User Stories**
 As an arts-lover I want to plan and track my cultural adventures.
-As a culture-newbie I want to know which cultural events will match my interests and meet people with similar interests.
+As an arts-newbie I want to know which cultural events will match my interests and meet people with similar interests.

 * **Technologies**.
 This app will use HTML, CSS, Artbeat's API, Express, React, and Geolocation.